jkressel/UoM_run_tests_script/README.md

 # mkrt
 A shell script to create a run-tests script and the .java file(empty) for COMP16121 Java tasks.
-It's boring af otherwise.
+It's boring otherwise.

 ## Prerequisites
 A linux box.
 I have no idea if it'll run on yours.
 Should do though.